ThienNg65/Dog-Types-Recognition-using-YOLOv8/README.md

 # Dog-Types-Recognition-using-YOLOv8
-This project includes the report, jupyter code
+This is my third year thesis of Machine Learning project